UltraprogamerYT/Python-UsefulScript/README.md

 # Python-UsefulScript
-A respitory with many useful bits of code
+A respitory with many useful bits of code,
 Feel free to copy this code to use in any of your projects